TFurgal/LC_2019-11-1/README.md

 # What Do I Believe?

-The health of an organization can be easily measured by how it provides opportunities for its newest members.
+The health of any organization is best measured by how it provides opportunities for its newest members.
 The greatest resource we have as library professionals are our colleagues.